thatbudakguy/qg/notes/warmup-questions.md

 - What is one sacrifice your character has made?
 - Describe your character’s aesthetic in one word.
 - Your character is given a magic hourglass.
 With it, they can change one decision they made in the past year.
 Which one do they pick?
-- What’s one thing your character does when no one is around?
 - What is one way that your character shows they care about someone else?
 - What is something your character doesn’t have enough of?
 - If your character was a drink, what would they be and why?